If you are wondering how to get power QUICK, you have come to the right place.

 1.2 Be Ballsy

-Balls, courage and daredevil is a subset of boldness.
+Balls, courage and daredevil are a subset of boldness.

 You can hardly be bold without being courageous.
 And if you’re afraid, sometimes you must force yourself to act anyway.